CHARGUIGOU (CHARACTERS)

 ANECDOTES

-- It seems the Japanese 1986 dubbing was only made for a VHS release [need confirmation].
-The 1983 is still the official dubbing.
+- The Japanese 1986 dub was only made for a VHS release.
+The 1983 is still the official version.

 Fun and Fancy Free (1947)